ncuskey/probable-parakeet/codemap.md

 ---

-*This codemap provides a comprehensive overview of the Voronoi Heightmap Generator project structure, architecture, and key components after the ES module refactor.
+*This codemap provides a comprehensive overview of the Voronoi Heightmap Generator project structure, architecture, and key components after the Azgaar-style blob growth implementation.
 For detailed implementation specifics, refer to the individual source files and inline documentation.*